 Imagine yourself on a walk.
 It’s a beautiful day.
 The sun is shining, red-winged blackbirds are chattering in nearby bushes, the fish are jumping in Sutherland Pond.
 Then your foot crashes through a rotten board and your socks are soaked to the ankles.
 You head to the car and go home, thankful you didn’t break a bone or drop your phone into the muck.

-The overall vision for this project includes:
+The overall vision for this project could include:

 - Replacing the existing 150-foot boardwalk, which is rotting through and falling off its metal piers, with a more stable, durable structure.